What1s1ove/bs-content-challenge/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

-# Business comes and says: We need to rewrite everything from Node to Deno...
+# Business comes and tells: We need to rewrite everything from Node to Deno...

 Let's start with the riddle, who is shown in this photo? 🙂